jstrieb/hackernews-button/README.md

    extension – just one implementation used by both parts of the project

 Each of the three individual parts of the code are described in greater depth below.
-Click "Details" below to expand and read more.
+Click "Details" to read more.

 The
 [`Makefile`](https://github.com/jstrieb/hackernews-button/blob/master/Makefile)